 The picnic table is something I wanted to keep because we use it for outdoor dining and parties, but I had better plans for the patio.
 We moved the table and benches off to the grassy side area.
 Still convenient to the grill for backyard BBQs but not the focal point of the back of the house.

 To further define the patio space, I decided to stencil a “rug” onto the concrete.
 Little did I know how time consuming this would be!
 First, I tapped off the rug area and rolled on a white concrete paint.
 Then I “just” had to stencil the whole area with a blue concrete paint.
 It took me probably 7 hours over the course of a couple days to do all the stenciling.
-My back and legs were unhappy with sitting on concrete for that long but I am SUPER happy with how it came out!
+My back and legs were unhappy with sitting on concrete for that long but I am SUPER happy with how it came out! click here to learn more about how to stencil a concrete patio

 With the “rug” done it was time to add in the furniture!
 We got four comfortable and durable rocking chairs.
 I looked for ones with straight lines on the back to compliment the white railing on the other side of the door.
 They are made from recycled plastic so can be easily cleaned, won’t splinter or need painting, and should last for a long time.
 We also added a propane fire table.
 Also nice and easy – no chopping wood or stoking a fire.
 I wanted this patio to be just about relaxing!